 And if you like science, one thing you'll find is that Churchville has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Churchville is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Churchville is a great place for families with children to consider.
+First of all, many other families with children live here, making Churchville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Churchville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Churchville’s overall crime rate is lower than average for the country.

-Churchville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Churchville does not have a public transit system used by locals to get to and from work.

 Churchville is one of the most well-educated cities in the nation.
 43.75% of adults in Churchville have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.